microsoft/react-native-code-push/docs/setup-android.md

             // 3.
 Instantiate an instance of the CodePush runtime and add it to the list of
             // existing packages, specifying the right deployment key.
 If you don't already
-            // have it, you can run "code-push deployment ls <appName> -k" to retrieve your key. return Arrays.<ReactPackage>asList(
+            // have it, you can run "code-push deployment ls <appName> -k" to retrieve your key.
+            //
+            // Note: If your React Native version is 0.60 and above you shouldn't do this step because `autolinking` already handled it. return Arrays.<ReactPackage>asList(
                 new MainReactPackage(),
                 new CodePush("deployment-key-here", MainApplication.this, BuildConfig.DEBUG)